perymimon/Promise/README.md

 Tiny Promise
 ============
 TP is implementation of [Promises/A+](URL=https://github.com/promises-aplus/promises-spec) spec by using ec5 js only.
-It's an agnostic, cross-browser and very lightweight library to polyfill native promise and help extend it with more features
+It's an agnostic, cross-browser and very lightweight library to polyfill native promise and it simple enough to extend it with more features

-## Browser Compatibility
+### Browser Compatibility
-P is compatible with the following browsers/versions:
+TP is compatible with the following browsers/versions:
 * Google Chrome
 * Firefox
 * Safari